awbirdsall/popmodel/README.md

 ## Installation
 `pip install popmodel` install from PyPI

-`pip install git+https://github.com/awbirdsall/popmodel` installs most recent commit on github (bleeding-edge is `develop` branch)
+`pip install git+https://github.com/awbirdsall/popmodel` installs most recent commit on github

 ## Dependencies
 Written for Python 2.7.
 Requires `numpy`, `scipy`, `pandas`, `pyyaml` and `matplotlib>=1.5` (automatically handled if using `pip` to install).
 Tests written using `pytest` using the [`pytest-mpl` plugin](https://github.com/astrofrog/pytest-mpl).
 Developed in a Windows environment.